hmpthcs/WinkShell/README.md

 ```
 git clone https://github.com/jjsullivan5196/wvkbd.git
 make
-## not sure if this is correct; in any case, your binary from the step above is wvkbd-mobintl.
+## not sure if this next step is correct; in any case, your binary from the step above is wvkbd-mobintl.
+Place it wherever it needs to be to be executed by name alone.
 # make install
 ```